kanthkaushikkrishna11/product-hierarchy-classifier/README.md

 ### Reviewer Notes

 - **Why this matters.** Bundles/multi-packs distort grouping and variant IDs; DQ scoring highlights where low confidence and implausible specs originate (specific brands/sellers).
-- **Safety valves.** All modules are optional; the main pipeline behavior is unchanged if you skip them.
+- **Safety valves.** All modules are optional; the main pipeline behavior is unchanged if it is skipped.
 - **Reproducibility.** Deterministic fallbacks (rule-only paths) and fixed seeds keep outputs stable across runs.

 ---